 Liz Carey has worked as a writer, reporter and editor for nearly 25 years.
 First, as an investigative reporter for Gannett and later as the Vice President of a local Chamber of Commerce, Carey has covered everything from local government to the statehouse to the aerospace industry.
 Her work as a reporter, as well as her work in the community, have led her to become an advocate for the working poor, as well as the small business owner.

-According to the US Bureau of Labor Statistics, there were ...
+According to Nick Trego, Pharmacy Director for the Ohio Bureau ...
 Read More

 Washington, DC (WorkersCompensation.com) – Attorney General Jeff Sessions announced last week the Justice Department will create a new task force to target opioid manufacturers and distributors, and ...
 Read More

 Richmond, VA (WorkersCompensation.com) – Bills in several states passed last week to change work comp laws.

 In Virginia, the Senate passed three bills this week to make minor tweaks to the ...
 Read More

 This Can't Go On Forever, Right

 The ratio of wages to the cost of living is what the economist calls real wages; the desirability of having real wages as high as possible, consistent with high employment, is a social objective.
 Rises in ...